 Along with the unique landscape of The Broads comes a unique wildlife scene.
 Norfolk itself is well-known for its wildlife, especially its birds, so there is no surprise that The Broads is also abundant with wildlife.
 If your eyes aren’t already looking out for Wherrys and Windmills, keep the other eye out looking for otters in the water, herons on the shore, and the rare Swallowtail butterfly or birds such as the Marsh Harrier and the rare Bittern in the air.

 If a boat trip doesn’t take your fancy, there are plenty of walks you can do.
 Visit Ranworth Broad for a Broadwalk complete with all the wildlife you’d see from a boat.
 If you have time, make sure to visit St Helen’s Church and climb the stairs to the roof tower where you’ll achieve one of the finest landscape views of The Broads below.

 Norfolk Broads.
 Photo: Emma Langley

-Norwich Airport is the closest airport to the broads.
+Norwich Airport (NWI) is the closest airport to the broads.
 Airlines such as Loganair, KLM and TUI Airways fly to this airport, from both domestic locations and European destinations.
 From Norwich Airport, the Broads are only a short car ride or train journey away.